 CTD casts with in situ particle filtration using McLane pumps.
-Sampling will occur at night and from near the surface to near the seafloor (~4100m depth).
+See notes below Sampling will occur at night and from near the surface to near the seafloor (~4100m depth).

 CTD casts collecting water in available Niskin bottles.
 Sampling will occur at night and from near the surface to ~500m depth.
+These will occur at night

 Alvin sampling - sediment push cores, larger (~20x20cm) Ekman cores, and megafaunal collections, we will also perform video/photo transects to quantify animal abundances